huggingface/diffusers/examples/controlnet/README_sd3.md

     --gradient_accumulation_steps=4
 ```

+To train a ControlNet model for Stable Diffusion 3.5, replace the `MODEL_DIR` with `stabilityai/stable-diffusion-3.5-large`.

 To better track our training experiments, we're using flags `validation_image`, `validation_prompt`, and `validation_steps` to allow the script to do a few validation inference runs.
 This allows us to qualitatively check if the training is progressing as expected.

 Our experiments were conducted on a single 40GB A100 GPU.